 Hello, hello again . . .
 It’s Heather from Craft + Tell!
 Today is so exciting for many reasons, one of them being that I launched my brand-spankin’ new blog today!
 If you’re into DIY, crafts and Home Decor, be sure to hop on over to my blog to check out all of my fun projects.

 Anyways, I may have been living under a rock for awhile, but I just found out about Mod Podge Photo Transfer.
 Have you heard of it — or even used it for an image transfer?
 You can use it to transfer paper to fabric!

-I was amazed the first time I tried it out and can’t believe I didn’t make my bridesmaids one of these bags for my wedding.
-Anyways, it’s not my style to carry a bag around with an actual photo.
+I was amazed the first time I tried it out, and can’t believe I didn’t make my bridesmaids one of these bags for my wedding.
+Anyway, it’s not my style to carry a bag around with an actual photo.

 I remembered I wanted to try out the photo transfer with Mod Podge, and before my very eyes, this scrapbook paper transferred onto my bag!

 So, I’m giving you the low-down today, and also want you to know up front how easy this is — you can do it!

 Transfer Paper to Fabric

 Here’s what you’ll need to make this paper to fabric image transfer bag: